Back to Blog

 How loud are NordicTrack treadmills?

 Quieter than most home treadmills, but not silent.
 At walking pace, very quiet.
 At running speeds (10+ km/h), there's noticeable motor and belt noise.
-With a proper mat and reasonable hours (not 6 AM), most Singapore neighbors won't complain.
-Test noise levels before buying if you have close neighbors below.
+With a proper mat and reasonable hours (not 6 AM), most Singapore neighbours won't complain.
+Test noise levels before buying if you have close neighbours below.

 Which NordicTrack model should I buy?

-Should I buy from Amazon.sg or local retailers?
+Should I buy from local retailers or import?

 How does Singapore humidity affect the treadmill?